 - 4.9 Given that it is likely that the process for creating a work programme will generate a large number of ideas, the work planning process will again lead to a two-year work programme.
 This will provide a broad framework for the Committee and Panels to follow over their first two years, leaving some room for any highly significant matters that may arise.
 This process can be repeated in 2024, at the mid-point of the current administration. - 4.10 The proposed work programme will also include more routine matters, for example budget scrutiny, budget monitoring and performance monitoring, that the Committee and Panels carry out over the year.
 As usual, the Committee and its panels will use the Forward Plan of Key Decisions in identifying matters for consideration on a more immediate timescale. - 4.11 There are meetings of the Committee and its Panels scheduled to take place before the new work plan for Overview and Scrutiny has been finalised.
 The final meetings of scrutiny bodies that took place before the local government elections were each asked to identify specific items for the first meetings of the new administration in anticipation of this so they should all therefore have already identified some suitable items.
 In addition, there are regular and routine items that can be considered.
-These can have the additional benefit of helping to inform the work planning process. - 4.12 As one of the agenda items for 5th September, the Panel should give a steer as to which Cabinet Member they would like to attend to undertake a Q&A session.
-The Panel covers four Cabinet Member portfolios: Cabinet Member for Climate Action, Environment and Transport and Deputy Leader of the Council; Cabinet Member for Tackling Inequality and Resident Services; Cabinet Member for Communities and Civic Life; and the Cabinet Member for Economic Development, Jobs and Community Cohesion.
+These can have the additional benefit of helping to inform the work planning process. - 4.12 Last year, the Panel identified a number items on which it would like reports to future meetings.
+In addition, there were a small number of items in last year's work plan for the Panel that it was not able to accommodate within its meetings.
+It is proposed that the Panel selects the items for its next meeting from these.
+They are: - Kinship Care - Engagement with Young People - Stop and Search - Youth Offending Service Interventions with young people and their effectiveness - Preparation for Adulthood Strategy. - 4.13 In addition, there is likely to be a regular and routine report on financial monitoring that will be available for this meeting.